hristijanZdravev/Calendar_PR_Review/REVIEW_NOTES.md

 - Hardcoded token in `CalendarScheduler` GoogleToken.
 Remove hardcoded token and calendar ID, inject via configuration or secret manager.
 - Break up CalendarScheduler into smaller responsibilitie implement interfaces and dependency injection.
 - Make function calls in `CalendarScheduler` and `Api` change to async current code can deadlock and block threads.
-- Schedule() currently always returns `"ok"`, needes to add error handeling and logging in console.
+- Schedule() currently always returns `"ok"`, needs to add error handling and logging in console.
 - Remove public statics from `eventsList` and `HttpClient` and make `HttpClient` injected(dependency injection) this will solve the thread-safe and testability issues.
 - Fix incorrect datetime format and timezone handling.
 - No input validation for `Api` PostSchedule, make Api controller and add route with validations and return of status code.